NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

   <img src="images/tensorboard-initpage.png" width="400" />
 </p>

 The `tune/episode_reward_mean` plot is essentialy the same as the figure plotted from data in the `progress.csv` file.
 The difference in the x-axis scale has a simple explanation.
-The `progress.csv` figure shows the reward progress on every training iteration, while Tensorboard shows the same progress on every training episode (a single RLlib training iteration usually consists of thousands of episodes).
+The `episode_reward_mean` column on the `progress.csv` file shows the reward progress on every training iteration, while the `tune/episode_reward_mean` plot on Tensorboard shows reward progress on every training episode (a single RLlib training iteration usually consists of thousands of episodes).